asdf-format/asdf/docs/asdf/arrays.rst

 When enabled, array data can be memory mapped using `numpy.memmap`.
 This allows for the efficient use of memory even when reading files with very large arrays.
-The use of memory mapping means that the following usage pattern is not
-permitted:
+When memory mapping is enabled array data access must occur while the corresponding file is open.
+This is most easily done using a ``with`` context.

 .. code::

     import asdf

     with asdf.open('my_data.asdf', memmap=True) as af:
-        ...

-    af.tree

-Specifically, if an ASDF file has been opened using a ``with`` context, it is not possible to access the file contents outside of the scope of that context, because any memory mapped arrays will no longer be available.
+        # array data can be accessed since the with above
+        # will keep my_data.asdf open
+        print(af["my_array"][0])

+Attempting to access memory mapped array data after the corresponding file has been closed will result in an error.